pikvm/pikvm/README.md

 -----

 # Donate
 This project is developed on a non-commercial basis by Open Source enthusiasts.
-If you find Pi-KVM useful or it has saved you a long trip to check on an unresponsive server, you can support the lead developer by donating a few dollars via [Patreon](https://www.patreon.com/pikvm) or [PayPal](https://www.paypal.me/mdevaev).
-With this money, he will be able to buy new hardware (Raspberry Pi boards and other components) to test and maintain various configurations of Pi-KVM, and generally devote significantly more time to the project.
+If you find PiKVM useful or it has saved you a long trip to check on an unresponsive server, you can support the lead developer by donating a few dollars via [Patreon](https://www.patreon.com/pikvm) or [PayPal](https://www.paypal.me/mdevaev).
+With this money, he will be able to buy new hardware (Raspberry Pi boards and other components) to test and maintain various configurations of PiKVM, and generally devote significantly more time to the project.
 At the bottom of this page are the names of all the people who have helped this project develop with their donations.
 Our gratitude knows no bounds!

-If you wish to use Pi-KVM in production, we accept orders to modify it for your needs or implement custom features you require.
+If you wish to use PiKVM in production, we accept orders to modify it for your needs or implement custom features you require.
 Contact us via [live chat](https://discord.gg/bpmXfz5) or email the lead developer at: mdevaev@gmail.com

 -----

 # Special thanks
-These kind people donated money to the Pi-KVM project and supported work on it.
+These kind people donated money to the PiKVM project and supported work on it.
 We are very grateful for their help, and commemorating their names is the least we can do in return.

 <details>
   <summary>View all people!</summary>